-"Brave."
-Sethos nodded, eyes lingering on the sight.
+"A little unorthodox," Sethos said, and then thinly grinned at his terrible pun, but his eyes lingered on the sight of Amelia, head thrown back in a laugh, hand clutching at the pith helmet on her head.
 Emerson must have noticed his admiring look.
-His lips became a hard, thin line and he downed the last dregs of his drink.
+His lips became a hard, thin line and he downed the last dregs of his drink with a grimace.

-"It's her confounded self-confidence, not bravery."
-Emerson slid from his stool and landed heavily on the floor.
+"It's her confounded self-confidence," Emerson growled, and slid from his stool and landed heavily on the floor.
 "I'd best be leaving this idiot display of extravagance."
 Another contemptuous look at Sethos's outfit.
 "I'm off to find some intelligent conversation."
 With that, he stalked off.

-Sethos watched Emerson's way out of the ballroom, and then his eyes turned like a magnet to his beloved.
+Sethos watched Emerson stomp his way out of the ballroom, and then his gaze shifted true north, to his beloved.
 Her face was flushed flatteringly and little tendrils of her dark, heavy hair had escaped her pith helmet.
 She gaily bowed back to her partner who gazed down at her with respect and a hint of amusement.
 He led her off the floor and to a chair where she collapsed gracefully with a laugh.

-The man who looked like Emerson had swiftly taken Amelia into his arms.
+The man who could no longer be believed to be Emerson had swiftly taken Amelia into his arms.
 The touch was not gentle or loving; it was rough and mechanical.
 Sethos had risen to his feet as shrieks from the surrounding ladies resounded loudly in the ballroom, loud enough to make the whole crowd stop and stare at the spectacle.

-The man was not Emerson, judging by the way Amelia struggled against his broad chest.
+Judging by the way Amelia struggled against his broad chest, she was also not fooled by the disguise her attacker had assumed.
 Sethos pushed through the people frozen in place by the scene, trying to get to her.
-The abductor was fast though, and with his long skirts and cumbersome staff Sethos keep not keep up with him.
+The abductor was fast though, and with his long skirts and cumbersome staff Sethos could not keep not keep up with him.
 Amelia's struggles had started to decrease and her pith helmet clattered to the floor.

-Some idiotic woman cried out, "How romantic!"
-The people around her murmured in agreement and a couple of twitters indicated to Sethos that the kidnapping was not being taken seriously.
-Still struggling with the people around him to at least try to help Amelia, he heard a thundering voice exclaim, "Hell and damnation!"
+Some idiotic woman cried out, "How romantic!" and Sethos was really inclined to slap her and the people around the silly woman who murmured in agreement.
+He heard a couple of more excited twitters that indicated to him that the kidnapping was not being taken seriously.
+Still struggling with the people around him to at least try to help Amelia, he heard a thundering voice exclaim, "HELL AND DAMNATION!"